JesseT332/BubbleEffect/README.md

 Double Click

-Extract ALL from Bubble-Effect floder.
+Extract ALL from Bubble-Effect folder.

 Select the exe.file with the Bubble-Effect title image on it.